Serious Threats to Patient Safety!

 Fractions of a millimeter could make a difference between success and a complication

-Do you live in Vermont, Utah or Colorado?
+Do you live in Vermont or Utah?

 When these laws are passed, certification standards are put in place by the state optometry boards which are frankly just dangerous.
 Optometry school and certification courses (typically 32 hours over a weekend, no real patients or experience!) are NOT a substitute for medical school and the 4 years of internship and residency training of an ophthalmologist.